-All of the ELD devices described will help you comply with the ELD mandate.
+All ELD devices described in this post will help you comply with the ELD mandate.

-In addition to being compliant with FMCSA standards, having ELDs installed provide a number of additional benefits to your fleet.
+In addition to being compliant with FMCSA standards, having ELDs installed provides several additional benefits to your fleet.

 Here is a comparison of some of the most popular types of electronic logging devices on the market today.

-A company well known for its focus in GPS tracking, navigation, data recording, and data sharing technology, Garmin is at the lead of the pack when it comes to creating integrated, high quality ELD devices.
+As a company well known for its focus on GPS tracking, navigation, data recording, and data sharing technology, Garmin is at the lead of the pack when it comes to creating integrated, high-quality ELD devices.

-In the short run, Garmin will likely be more expensive, since the ELD comes fully loaded with all of the software, without need for extra fees or subscriptions.
+In the short run, Garmin will likely be more expensive, since the ELD comes fully loaded with all of the tools needed, without need for extra fees or subscriptions.

-This eld unit is one of the most popular eld units.
-Furthermore, it provides a great eld option for owner operators.
+Garmin eld solution is one of the most popular eld units.
+Furthermore, it provides an excellent eld option for owner-operators.

-Most other truckers choose this as one of the best eld options.
+Many truckers prefer it as one of the best eld options.
 In the long run, the Garmin may pay for itself—and its many other premium features may be worth your while as well.

 The Garmin eLog™ will fit any standard 6 or 9 pin data port.
-Installation is simple, and it begins working as soon as you plug it in.
+Installation is simple, and it starts working as soon as you plug it in.

 Besides the eLog™ being compatible with a range of other Garmin devices, the proprietary software also allows you to connect your eLog™ system to a GPS enabled tablet or smartphone.

-This gives the Garmin a highly personalized experience, giving priority to driver ease with a friendly user-centered experience.
+And this gives Garmin a highly personalized experience, giving priority to the driver with a friendly user-centered experience.

 Fill the questionnaire below to get the information about the ELD’s that fit your needs:

-All you have to do to get started is connect the ELD device and download the free app for a smart phone or tablet.
+All you have to do to get started is connecting the ELD device and download the free app for a smartphone or tablet.

 Its standard features include everything you need in an ELD device such as messaging, GPS locating, and basic HOS reporting.